freeCodeCamp/guide/src/pages/articles/machine-learning/supervised-learning/index.md

 #### Draft of Article:
 <!-- Please add your working draft below in GitHub-flavored Markdown -->

+In supervised learning, we know what the correct output should be.
+Supervised learning problems can be categorized into regression and classification.
+A regression problem is where you map input to a continuous output.
+A classification problem, in contrast, is where you map (group) inputs into discrete categories.

 Discussion points:

 - Supervised learning is task when you have a response you're trying to predict